 A modern view of what an auto-responder is would offer the ability to answer emails automatically, but also messaging channels such as text messages, WhatsApp, Facebook Messenger, Instagram or Telegram, and Line for example.

 Autoresponders were initially used to notify a sender of an undeliverable email, but now they are often used to automate onboarding tasks or customer support queries.

 Autoresponders can give you the ability to send a customer a pre-written message when a specified event takes place, such as a customer creating an account or reaching out to you over live chat or Facebook.

-With the rise of messaging app such as Facebook Messenger or WhatsApp, autoresponders have appeared over social inboxes to help business better scale their customer support.
-Now, automated messages are seen as a way to free up times to teams so they can focus on specific questions that require full attention.
+With the rise of messaging apps such as Facebook Messenger or WhatsApp, autoresponders have appeared over social inboxes to help business better scale their customer support.
+Now, automated messages are seen as a way to free up time to teams so they can focus on specific questions that require full attention.
 No matter the channel.

-As almost companies have a brand page on Facebook, and therefore, are receiving messages over their Facebook inbox, we thought it'd interesting to offer our readers advices about building a Facebook autoresponder.
+As almost companies have a brand page on Facebook, and therefore, are receiving messages over their Facebook inbox, we thought it'd interesting to offer our readers advice about building a Facebook autoresponder.

 Why should your company have a Facebook autoresponder?